 - Cost

-Some DPF cleaning and remanufacturing companies claim to have more experience, patented processes, and better equipment, but it’s best to carefully evaluate your options and select the best partner given your location and operation.
+Some DPF cleaning and remanufacturing companies claim to have more experience, patented processes, and better equipment.
+Still, it’s best to carefully evaluate your options and select the best partner, given your location and operation.
 If you have further questions about DPF cleaning or DPF recycling, the team at Red Fox Resources has extensive experience and would be happy to help.